The baby name Maverick has gone from cowboy cool to flyboy to Top 100 favorite.

 Then along came the 2008 campaign for the US presidency.

-Barack Obama would win, but before that could happen, McCain and his running mate, Sarah Palin, would adopt the term “maverick” for themselves.
+Barack Obama would win, but before that could happen, John McCain and his running mate, Sarah Palin, would adopt the term “maverick” for themselves.

 Arizona’s McCain and Alaska’s Palin hailed from places that felt rugged and untamed.
 Even before he ran for the highest office in the land, maverick described McCain’s strong independent streak, often breaking with his party on key issues over a long political career.